A rocket booster and a dead satellite might collide tonight, illustrating the ‘ticking time bomb’ of space debris

 He said the chance of a collision was less than 10 percent, but added “that’s extremely high for the space industry.
 At one in 10,000, a satellite operator will move their satellite.
 At one in 1,000, it’s is considered an emergency.”
 He said the company would know within a “couple of hours” whether there is a collision or not.
 And he said the probability of a collision could change as the objects get closer, and the company gathers more data.

 So far this year, the International Space Station has had to maneuver three times to avoid debris, NASA said.
-Speaking at a Senate Commerce Committee hearing recently, NASA Administrator Jim Bridenstine lamented the growing problem and said the in addition to the times the station has had to maneuver there “were three potential [collisions] that made us very nervous.”
+Speaking at a Senate Commerce Committee hearing recently, NASA Administrator Jim Bridenstine lamented the growing problem and said in addition to the times the station has had to maneuver there “were three potential [collisions] that made us very nervous.”

 The challenge, he said, is “we don’t have as a nation, or even as a world, a robust architecture for how we’re going to integrate all of these capabilities into this small space.
 And it’s becoming more and more of a problem.”

-The concerns come as companies such as SpaceX and Amazon are vying to launch thousands of satellites to low-Earth orbit where they would beam the Internet to rural and underserved communities.
+The concerns come as companies such as SpaceX and Amazon are vying to launch thousands of satellites to low Earth orbit where they would beam the Internet to rural and underserved communities.
 Over the next 10 years, more than 50,0000 satellites could be launched, according to Analytical Graphics Inc., a company based outside of Philadelphia that also tracks spacecraft and debris.
 The Pentagon tracks about 22,000 pieces of debris larger than about four inches, but scientists say there are nearly 1 million larger than half an inch.
-With all floating around in orbit, AGI estimates that there could be as many as 404 collision and 17 million close calls in the most congested orbits over the next decade.
+With all the debris floating around in orbit, AGI estimates that there could be as many as 404 collision and 17 million close calls in the most congested orbits over the next decade.

 That is fueling a push in some quarters, including the White House, for a civilian agency, namely the Commerce Department to take over the job of tracking debris and issuing warnings.
 But that effort has moved slowly, while some in Congress favor the Federal Aviation Administration instead.